Watercolors were a medium for many items, including botanicals, miniatures, and drawings of military and everyday life.

 Anna Novak

-Art Instructor and Historical Reenactor
+Art Instructor, Chicago Artist and Historical Reenactor

 We have much to gain sharing knowledge with others.